Enlarged breasts in men (gynecomastia)

 Conditions that cause similar symptoms

 - Fatty breast tissue.
-Some men and boys have chest fat that resembles gynecomastia.
-This is called false gynecomastia (pseudogynecomastia), and it isn't the same as gynecomastia.
+Some men and boys have breast fat that resembles gynecomastia.
+This isn't the same as gynecomastia and doesn't need additional evaluation.

 - Breast cancer.
 This is uncommon in men, but can occur.
 Enlargement of one breast or the presence of a firm nodule raises the concern for male breast cancer.

-- A breast abscess (mastitis).
+- A breast abscess.
 This is an infection of the breast tissue.

 Surgery to remove excess breast tissue

 - Mastectomy.
 This type of surgery removes the breast gland tissue.
-The surgery is often done endoscopically, meaning only small incisions are used.
+The surgery is often done using only small incisions.
 This less invasive type of surgery involves less recovery time.

 Coping and support

-For a man, enlarged breasts can be stressful and embarrassing.
+For men, enlarged breasts can be stressful and embarrassing.
 Gynecomastia can be difficult to hide and a challenge to romantic relationships.
 During puberty, gynecomastia can make boys a target for teasing from peers.
 It can make activities such as swimming or changing in the locker room traumatic.

 Whatever your age, you may feel like your body has betrayed you and you may feel unhappy with yourself.
 These feelings are normal, but to help you cope you can: